DarthCoder117/RRDTP/README.md

 ## License
 The MIT License (MIT)

-Copyright (c) 2016 Tanner Mickelson
+Copyright (c) 2016 Tanner Mickelson & The RRDTP Team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal